Home Music Biography Physics

 Three people noted above died during the composition of this work.
 Fred Robinson (no relation) was a composer, arranger, and saxophonist I met in 1974 when I first attended NTSU in Denton, Texas.
 I heard of his death while writing measure 208 in the fourth movement, as I think you can tell.
 Jane Hawkins was a phenomenal pianist and educator who was a very significant figure in the Duke University musical scene for many years.
 Anshel Brusilow had a long career, first as a violinist and then as a conductor.
 I played under his baton at NTSU, and studied conducting with him.

 The first performance of the chamber version for violin and two pianos was at Duke University on March 3, 2019.
 This was repeated at Meredith College in Raleigh NC on March 24, which is where the video and MP3 recordings here were made.
+The orchestral premiere was with Eric Pritchard as soloist with Jim Waddelow conducting the Raleigh Symphony Orchestra at Meredith College on March 11, 2023.

 Performance notes